 Do I need to do this if I already pay taxes in my country of residence, outside of the U.S.?

-Yes, you are still required to submit the appropriate W-8 form.
+No, you are not required to submit a W-8 form.
 There are tax treaties between the U.S. and many countries that stipulate a lower rate of withholding, and in many cases a 0% withholding, so if you are a resident of a country that has a tax treaty with the U.S. and claim tax treaty benefits on the appropriate form, there will only be tax withholding up to the applicable percentage.

 Do I still need to do this if I don’t use TuneCore Music Publishing Administration?